Martin-Tazon/BDM-LandingZone/README.md

   - Idealista: Upload json objects
   - OpenDataBCN: Parse CSV files into json objects
   - Lookup: ¿?
 We add in the objects the reconciled district and neighbourhood.
 Do we keep only the reconciled or the original as well?
+  - Is this way of keeping timestamp correct?
+  - If a file with the same name exists overwrite it